YuSugihara/ancseq/README.md

   --min-prob           Minimum probability of being reported as an ambiguous site.
 [0.05] --min-gap-prob       Minimum probability of replacing the ancestral state with a gap.
-[0.5] --fast               Use -fast option in IQ-TREE [FLASE] --model              Input substitution model for IQ-TREE.
+[0.5] --fast               Use -fast option in IQ-TREE [FLASE] --model              Specify substitution model for IQ-TREE.
 [None] --stop-pseudo-codon  Stop calculation of pvalues of pseudo-codon [FLASE] --asr-only           Skip building tree and reconstruct ancestral states only [FLASE] -v, --version        show program's version number and exit